Creating an account or profile

 If the project proponent has offered a reward associated with a funding contribution, the project proponent must provide that reward within the timeframe in which they have agreed to provide it.
 However, the timeframe should be considered an estimate as it could change for various reasons.
 We ask proponents to pick deadlines that they feel they can meet and to communicate any deviations in the timing of the reward fulfilment to funders as soon as they know about them.
 In some cases, the proponent may need more information from the funder in order to fulfil a reward (e.g. such as a T-shirt size) and such information is only sent out after the funding contribution has been made.

 Once a project has reached its minimum funding goal, the pledged amounts will be processed and the payment processing fees and the Wayblaze commission (if applicable) will be deducted.
 The payment processing fees are typically 2.9% plus $0.30.
-Our commission is 0% for donations/rewards projects and 5% for debt or equity projects.
-The exact amounts will be fully explained to every funder when they make their funding pledge.
-The remaining funds will be deposited into the proponent’s account.
+Our commission is 0% for donations or rewards projects (instead we rely on the generosity of backers to provide a tip).
+For debt or equity projects we charge a 5% commission (3% for any campaigns run under the SaveOurShops initiative).

 In some cases, we may not be able to successfully process a payment (e.g. if a credit card expires) so the amount of funds paid out may be less than the difference between the pledged amounts less payment fees and commissions.
 In the event that a funder disputes a charge to their credit card, we will try to resolve the matter with the credit card issuer.
 However, if the resolution of the dispute is that the money has to be returned to the funder, then the project proponent will agree to refund that amount to Wayblaze.
 We strongly advise proponents not to expend more money than they have collected or are sure that they will collect on a particular project.